-It is important to recognize that once an LNAPL release stops, LNAPL near the water table will eventually cease to spread because of resistive forces.
-Smaller releases will stop migrating sooner.
-Conversely, continuing releases will result in a growing plume.
+It is important to recognize that once LNAPL release stop, LNAPL near the water table will eventually cease to spread at resistive forces.
+Smaller releases will stop migrating sooner, however continuing releases will result in a growing plume.

 While a LNAPL plume or body may be stable, there may be redistribution within the LNAPL core and varying thickness of LNAPL observed in wells.